trufi-association/trufi-server-cities/README.md

 This requires the `ssl` variable in `./data/instance.conf` set to `no` before any execution of `add_module`.
 If you accidentally run `add_module` before doing that then use `remove_module` to remove the configuration files as `remove_module` is the opposite of `add_module`.

 This is useful if you are already providing other services in need of HTTPS to your customers e.g. you are already hosting a website.
-Now you want to have your server provide different services for different cities.
+Now you want to have your server provide different services for different mandants.
 Also this is your only option if your server is behind a firewall just letting port 80 and 443 pass through.
 Go setup nginx on your host which then does all the HTTPS stuff and takes care to redirect to the appropriate sub webservers based on specified parameters you have defined.
 This allows you to use this structure without any HTTPS configuration ( `ssl="no"` ) because encryption is handled by your HTTPS server on your host.

 See an [example nginx configuration only used for Let's Encrypt](./docs/commands/certify.md#example_nginx_configuration)